 - Keep some snacks to munch on if nothing else is available at the beach for you and the baby to eat.

-- Carry a blanket for the baby to feel comfortable in case it gets too cold, or the baby just wants something soft to cuddle in for some nap time.
+- Carry a blanket or towel for the baby to feel comfortable in case it gets too cold, or the baby just wants something soft to cuddle in for some nap time.

 - Avoid using a sun tent as it may get too hot inside and make the baby sweaty and irritable.
 It will also cause skin rashes, and your baby will be cranky for the rest of the day.

 - Create boundaries so that the baby does not crawl away too far without your knowledge.
 Make sure that at all times, the baby stays within the boundary you create.

 - Keep a constant eye on the baby, so they don’t stray away to an unknown person or go after something they just saw and fancied, like a beach ball.

 - Ensure that they do not put seashells, pebbles, or sand into their mouth to prevent incidents of choking.

 - Make the baby wear a personal floatation device or life vest so that even if the baby lands up in the water and goes away too far, and they will stay afloat and not drown.

 Underlining the safety aspects of having an additional adult during a beach trip with kids, Celeste Cruz, a mother of eleven, says, “I have to say right up front: my best tip for going to the beach with littles is to bring another adult!
 I could easily make our outings work by myself, but I can’t tell you how nice it is to have another set of eyes and arms.
 I just want to put that right up front: my husband is always with us when we go, and with nine children under twelve (including half of them non-swimmers), an infant, and a toddler, that’s the way I feel safest.
 Whether it’s a friend, sister, or husband, having another adult around is great! (i).”